-Then I spent half a day really looking at the SS-600 Backpack Edition at Princess Craft Campers and Trailers in Round Rock, Texas.
+Then I spent half a day really looking at the SS-600 Backpack Edition at Princess Craft RV in Round Rock, Texas.
 Yes, it’s still “cute”, but this camper is so much more.
 First, it’s impossible to ignore the MSRP; just over $9,646 without options and freight.
 Second, the overall fit and finish is far superior to anything we’ve seen in previous Palomino truck campers.

 The more we looked at the SS-600, the more we liked it.
 The value is unmistakable.
 The quality is outstanding for this price class.
 And the design, materials, overall aesthetic, and functionality are no less impressive.
 In some ways, we could end the review right here.

 Then again, that would be short changing this camper, and our mission.
 We have some important criticisms for this otherwise impressive model.
 It’s time to check out every square inch of this pop-up Palomino.
 Let’s start with the top down.

 For 2014, Palomino made an incredible transformation with their pop-up truck camper line starting with a completely new lower-profile roof and an all-new electric Rieco-Titan roof lift system designed specifically for Palomino.